Authentication

 Period-over-period deltas are client-side

 The API doesn’t return change vs the previous period.
-Run the same call
+Run the same call twice — current window and a prior window of equal length — and subtract.Don’t average daily rows to get a period score

-A call with dimensions=["date"] returns one row per day.
+A call withdimensions=["date"] returns one row per day.
 A call without

 date returns one row for the whole window.
 These are different